pleb-devs/developing-cln-plugins/building-a-plugin/README.md

 ## Inspecting `getmanifest` and `getinfo`

-Alright that was a lot, but now we have everything we need!
-Let's just checkout the `getmanifest` and `getinfo` requests that get sent by the node to the plugin.
+Alright, that was a lot, but now we have everything we need!
+Let's just check out the `getmanifest` and `getinfo` requests that get sent by the node to the plugin.
 If you want to read more about these, check out [A Day in the Life of a Plugin](https://docs.corelightning.org/docs/a-day-in-the-life-of-a-plugin).

 Another great resource in [lnroom.live](https://lnroom.live).
-Tony Aldon has a ton of videos going more in depth on building plugins, but the one related to this is [here](https://lnroom.live/2023-03-28-live-0001-understand-cln-plugin-mechanism-with-a-python-example/)
+Tony Aldon has a ton of videos going more in-depth on building plugins, but the one related to this is [here](https://lnroom.live/2023-03-28-live-0001-understand-cln-plugin-mechanism-with-a-python-example/)

-I will go into a bit more detail in the livestream, but if you want to explore more I highly reccomend Tony's video linked above.
+I will go into a bit more detail in the live stream, but if you want to explore more I highly recommend Tony's video linked above.

 I copied Tony's code from that video and added some extra print statements.

 Let's change the `PLUGIN_PATH` to `basicplugin.py` which is a plugin that's NOT using `pyln-client`.

 Now, the `basicplugin.py` should get started on `l1`.
-In this plugin there is a `printout` function which will print anything we want to `/tmp/plugin_out`.
+In this plugin, there is a `printout` function that will print anything we want to `/tmp/plugin_out`.

 Inspect the output with: